telerik/maui-docs/controls/chat/pickers/overview.md

 Depending on the information that is presented and the choice that should be made, the pickers can be one of the types listed below.

-* `DatePicker`&mdash;for displaying a Calendar to choose a date
+* `DatePicker`&mdash;for displaying a calendar to choose a date
 * `TimePicker`&mdash;for displaying a clock view to choose a time
 * `ItemPicker`&mdash;for presenting a list of suggestions the end user could choose from
 * `CardPicker`&mdash;for presenting a list of cards with structured layout

-Each of these pickers is part of the `RadChatPicker` control and is defined through the corresponding `PickerContext` property, namely `DatePickerContext`, `TimePickerContext`, `ItemPickerContext`, etc,
+Each of these pickers is part of the `RadChatPicker` control and is defined through the corresponding `PickerContext` property, namely `DatePickerContext`, `TimePickerContext`, `ItemPickerContext`, etc.

 `RadChatPicker` can be used in three different ways: